-Crosthwaite Cottage - one home across three centuries!
+Crosthwaite Cottage - a typical Lakeland cottage across three centuries

 Crosthwaite Cottage in 1750